New Communities: Collective's production, financial woes and civil suit settlement with USDA

 The group used roadside stands to sell crops, built a roadside smokehouse for the hogs they slaughtered, and a roadside sugarcane mill, to attract customers.
 They pioneered the raising of Muscadine grapes, putting in 8 acre of the crop – now commonly grown in Southwest Georgia.
 On 1500 acre devoted to row crops, they raised area staples: corn, peanuts and soybeans.
 Yet in 1981 the region where the farms were located experienced severe drought.
 According to the findings of federal arbitrators in 2009, unlike similar requests from area farmers that were white, New Communities' application for an emergency loan from the United States Department of Agriculture for an irrigation system was denied with no clear explanation.
 In 1982, the drought continued and the operation sold lumber for $50,000 to remain viable.
 The USDA demanded its receipt of these funds as a condition for a loan.
 In 1983 the agency requested and received the deed to the holdings and provided nothing in return.

 In the aftermath of the Pigford v.
 Glickman class-action discrimination lawsuit, in 2009 New Communities received the largest of thousands of compensation awards from the USDA.
 It was chief arbitrator Michael Lewis's opinion that the USDA's demand for New Communities' timber proceeds "smack[ed] of nothing more than a feudal baron demanding additional crops from his serfs."
 Lewis found the department's actions discriminatory, awarding the former land holders $12.8 million, of about $1 billion paid out to more than 13,300 black farmers As of July 2010).
 Two of these land holders, Charles and Shirley Sherrod, received, in addition to their share of the above, $330,000 compensation for mental anguish.

+The story of New Communities is captured in the 2016 short documentary, Arc of Justice.

+Purchase of new land and rebirth of the CLT

+On June 29th, 2011, New Communities Inc. purchased the 1,664 acre Cypress Pond Plantation for 4.5 million dollars.
+The current location of New Communities, a cooperative farm named Resora, has pecan and orange groves, as well as a honeybee apiary.
+New Communities, Inc. celebrated its 50th anniversary in 2019 at Resora.